 The AquaSure Environmental Management System (EMS) provides the overall framework for environmental management for the project.
+The State consented to a revised EMS in March 2012, that included a number of relatively minor amendments.
 The EMS continues to operate effectively.
-IR&EA and external audit findings relate to minor administrative issues, largely concerned with documentation.
+IR&EA and external audit findings relate to minor issues, largely concerned with documentation.